 We are always looking for interns and volunteers to join our dynamic team.
 We prefer to host long-term internships (ideally over 3 months; 6 months is even better).

-When sending your application please attach a copy of yourCV and a letter of motivation explaining why you want to work at Access Info Europe, what part of our work interests you, and any previous experience.
+When sending your application please attach a copy of yourCV and a cover letter explaining why you want to work at Access Info Europe, what part of our work interests you, and any previous experience.